 Seek local advice

 You can find millions of comments or advices about a place you’re going to visit but actually none of them are as valuable as of the locals.
 Let’s accept that they always know the better.
 They never pay astronomical prices to overrated services and know the hidden yet most beautiful places that are not swarmed by the tourists.
-So if a place you’re planning to visit is rated low by the locals, don’t hesitate to remove it from your planner not to have a disappointment and waste both your time and money.
+So if a place you’re planning to visit is considered as overrated by the locals, don’t hesitate to remove it from your planner not to have a disappointment and waste both your time and money.

 Now you’re almost ready to go!
 Use a template or create your own.
 Then schedule your business travel around these guidelines.
 You’ll see you’ll be travelling as smooth as never before.